Hostmaster: Colors

 Colors for the Hostmaster pattern included Cobalt, Amethyst, Ruby, Amber, Evergreen (dark green), Crystal, and Pink.

 Quality

 Many of the pieces in this pattern are made from a 3 or 4 part mold.
 All pieces have been fire-polished after being pressed.
 The surface of the pieces are smooth and glossy.
 They have few air bubbles and when held up to the light, there are not many ripples or irregularities.
 The bases of the tumblers and plates have been hand ground down allowing them to lay flat.
 The creamer, sugars, tea cup, decanter, and ice bucket do not have a ground base.

 Aliases

 Repeal: this pattern was released in 1933 to celebrate the repeal of prohibition.
-The release in included a decanter and other pieces of bar-ware.
+The release included a decanter and other pieces of bar-ware.
 An advertisement has been found with the title "Repeal Set" over a liquor set, but it is doubtful that this was intended to be a name for the pattern.

 Pattern #38: This is the company manufacturer number.